famtrungkien/waste-sorting/README.md

     # Class determination based on threshold 0.5
     if prediction[0][0] >= 0.5:
-        print("The predicted image is INORGANIC")
+        print("The predicted image is Recycle")
         return 'Recyclable Waste'
     else:
-        print("The predicted image is ORGANIC")
+        print("The predicted image is Organic")
         return 'Organic Waste'
 fig, axes = plt.subplots(2, 3, figsize=(12, 8))
 axes = axes.flatten()  # Convert to 1D for easier handling